Best Kayak Carts

 What Features Should I Be Looking Out For?

-There are several elements to consider when selecting a kayak cart.
-As with any piece of kayaking equipment, your first port of call should be to consider the circumstances in which you intend to use the cart.
+There are several elements to consider when selecting a kayak cart or kayak carrier.
+As with any piece of kayaking equipment, your first port of call should be to consider the circumstances in which you intend to use the kayak cart or kayak dolly.

 Questions to ask yourself:

-Once you have thought about your intended use of the cart, there are various factors and features to consider in order to find the best cart for you.
+Once you have thought about your intended use of the kayak cart, there are various factors and features to consider in order to find the best kayak cart for you.
+There are also some options that can be suitable for carrying both a kayak and canoe.

-How are you planning to attach the cart to your yak?
+How are you planning to attach the kayak cart to your yak?

-If you have a sit-in kayak or canoe without scupper holes, you will want to find something with a strap or other attachment method.
+If you have a sit-in kayak or canoe without drain plugs, you will want to find a kayak carrier with cinch straps or other attachment method.

-If you have a sit-on top kayak, you will still be able to use strap or similar attachment method, but you may also want to consider a plug-in trolley or cart.
+If you have a sit-on top kayak, you will still be able to use ratchet straps or similar attachment method, but you may also want to consider a plug-in trolley or plug in cart.
+The best kayak cart will be the one that works best for your kayak and canoe and can can keep your kayak safe and secure while you move it.

-The wheels will determine how smoothly and effectively your cart transports your kayak.
-When selecting your wheels, you should consider what kind of terrain you’re likely to encounter (tarmac, sand, grass, rocky trails etc.)
+The wheels will determine how smoothly and effectively your kayak carrier or cart transports your kayak.
+When selecting your wheels, you should consider what kind of terrain you’re likely to encounter (tarmac, sand, grass, rocky trails etc.) as this can help you choose the best kayak cart for your environment, helping you to move your kayak effortlessly on your intended terrain.

 The main two types of wheels you will encounter are plastic or balloon / inflatable wheels.
 In most circumstances, you are better off opting for inflatable / balloon wheels as they are more robust.
-They perform better on multiple surfaces because their width allows them to roll over bumps more successfully and glide over soft surfaces like sand with less trouble than thinner, plastic wheels.
+They perform better on multiple surfaces because their width allows them to roll over bumps more successfully and glide over soft surfaces like sand with less trouble than thinner, plastic wheels which can sometimes be low quality.
+An inflatable one can be a better all terrain tire in general.

-Plastic wheels are adequate however if you are primarily using your cart on solid, smooth surfaces like tarmac.
+Plastic wheels are adequate however if you are primarily using your kayak cart on solid, smooth surfaces like tarmac in a parking lot.
+These can also be known as airless tires, which means they're puncture resistant and you won't need a tire pump.

 It goes without saying that your frame needs to be robust.
 You’ll need to consider what type of material you’ll need for your frame based on your intended use.

-If you’re likely to use your cart to transport very heavy loads, you should consider stainless steel or aluminum.
-These materials are also corrosion-resistant which is very important as you’re likely to be using the cart in all sorts of weather.
+If you’re likely to use your kayak cart for carrying kayaks with very heavy loads, you should consider stainless steel or aluminum.
+These materials are also resistant to corrosion which is very important as you’re likely to be using the cart in all sorts of weather.

-You should also remember that you’re likely to expose your cart to salt-water so once again, corrosion-resistant material is essential.
+You should also remember that you’re likely to expose your kayak cart to saltwater or ocean air, so once again, rust-resistant material is essential.

-If you’re likely to be using your cart for more than one type or brand of kayak, you’ll need to consider one with an adjustable width.
-If you’re only ever going to be using it for one type or kayak (your own) then you just need to make sure that the width is appropriate for your kayak.
+If you’re likely to be using your kayak cart for more than one type or brand of kayak, you’ll need to consider one with an adjustable width.
+If you’re only ever going to be using a kayak carrier for one type or kayak (your own) then you just need to make sure that the width is appropriate for your kayak.

 Kayak & Cart Width